 Not being very brave, I only made 1/3 of the full recipe (8 kolaches).
 The nice thing was I was able to do the whole thing with a mixing spoon and a bowl.
 If you are more daring, you might want to go with the full recipe.

-The recipe is located on the Texas Montly page (link again).
+The recipe is located at Texas Monthly.
 If you have any problems accessing it, let me know.

 Here are some pictures from my kolache adventure.